LearnerDrive - Free UK Driving Test Study Platform

-Quick answer A serious fault is any mistake that was potentially dangerous — even if nothing bad actually happened.
-One is enough to fail.
-Context decides: the same action can be minor or serious depending on who else was nearby.
+Quick Answer: A serious fault is any mistake that was potentially dangerous—even if nothing bad actually happened in that moment.
+Just one is enough to fail your test.
+The exact same action can be recorded as minor or serious depending entirely on road context and adjacent vehicles.

 1